• Skip to primary navigation

 • Chill for at least one hour.

 • Remove from refrigerator, slowly add sparkling white grape juice.
-And mix thoroughly.
+Fold the juice into the soup to fully incorporate it without losing the carbonation.

 • Pour into soup tureen or into a pretty pitcher to serve.